authorizerdev/authorizer/README.md

 - ✅ Email verification
 - ✅ APIs to update profile securely
 - ✅ Forgot password flow using email
-- ✅ Social logins (Google, Github, more coming soon)
+- ✅ Social logins (Google, Github, Facebook, more coming soon)
+- ✅ Role base access management
 ## Project Status

 ⚠️ **Authorizer is still an early beta! missing features and bugs are to be expected!** If you can stomach it, then bring authentication and authorization to your site today!